themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 If an attacker can influence which documents rank highly, which tickets are retrieved, which internal wiki pages look authoritative, or which external pages are treated as context, they do not need to directly control the final answer.

-They only need to control the evidence environment.
-This is the epistemic version of supply chain compromise.
+They only need to influence the evidence environment.
+The security problem starts before the final answer is generated.

 In software supply chain security, projects like [SLSA](https://slsa.dev/) push the industry to ask where an artifact came from and how it was built.
 In agentic systems, we need a similar instinct for claims.